 When a referral is received, the Coordinator is expected to reply to the email with "Reply All" so that all on the referral email will know that the referral has been received.
+This is also a notice to the GPO to send out a prayer request email to all the area coordinators, to request prayer for Mom and the assigned Coordinator, so that the initial contact with Mom will be successful and goes well.
 The Coordinator should then contact the Mom as soon as possible and notify the Project Coordinator by email that contact has been made, even if the Coordinator was only able to leave a telephone message.